 While many firms are hesitant to share budget information with a potential web development partner, it’s useful for them to know for several reasons.
 Think of it like sharing your budget with a realtor.
 If they don’t know your budget, they won’t know what kind of house to show you.
 It’s important to understand whether or not a potential web partner can work with the budget you have and include as many or all of your wish list items within those parameters.

-Every company prices websites differently, so understanding what the pricing includes AND doesn’t include is vital.
+Every agency prices websites differently, so understanding what the pricing includes AND doesn’t include is vital.
 At the end of the day, you want to understand what you’re getting for your money, what additional costs may come up along the way that are accounted for in the proposal and how they’ll handle estimating and billing for things that fall outside of the scope.
 When it comes to billing, no one likes surprises, so be sure to gain a clear understand of the pricing before signing a contract.

 Last but not least, it’s always a good idea to talk with a potential partner’s previous website redesign clients to get a better understanding of the company.
 What was it like to work with them?
 How did the final product turn out?
 How successful has the website been?
 What (if any) pitfalls should you be aware of?
 Speaking directly with previous clients is a great way to round out your due diligence and gain a more complete picture of your potential redesign partner.